krillinai/GEO/chapter4-content.md

 > 🧭 *Goal:* Help AI understand what your content *means* — not just what it *says.*

-## 4.2 Entity Modeling: Making KrillinAI Recognizable to AI Systems
+## 4.2 Entity Modeling: Making 'Entity' Recognizable to AI Systems

 AI systems like ChatGPT, Claude, Gemini, and Perplexity are built on **entity-based knowledge graphs**.
 Entities are recognizable objects: a company, person, technology, or concept that the AI can “link” to other ideas.